Transferring data to a new profile - Thunderbird

 From MozillaZine Knowledge Base

 Sometimes when you have problems with Thunderbird and can't figure out what's wrong, it's easier to create a new profile and transfer any data you want to save, rather than keep trying to fix your existing profile.
-This article is also useful if you want to merge multiple profiles.
-If you're using Firefox or SeaMonkey, see Transferring data to a new profile - Firefox or Transferring data to a new profile - SeaMonkey.
+In that case, read the rest of this article.

 You may also want to compact your folders using File -> Compact Folders to avoid copying "deleted" messages that haven't been physically deleted yet (they're just marked for deletion and hidden from view).